 Our Intern Associates program is a new form of experiential learning and collaboration that enables high-potential undergraduate and graduate students to build rigorous skills and repeatable practices through real-life, real-time projects sponsored by senior leaders around the globe.
 By fostering innovative and practical approaches to work that are especially suited for flexibility and sustainability, the program positions the next generation to contribute to our shared civic life and systematically create a network effect for good.

-Rapidly, the program trains these young people in disciplines including design thinking, organizational behavior, systems thinking, stakeholder feedback, and complexity—all undergirded with an immersion in diverse community needs and remote social learning.
+Rapidly, the program trains these young people in leading-edge disciplines including design thinking, organizational behavior, systems thinking, stakeholder feedback, and complexity—all undergirded with an immersion in diverse community needs and remote social learning.

 Students then organize into overlapping project teams addressing pressing real-life issues facing our society, economy, and environment.
-Challenges range from responding to pandemics and global warming, to bridging the digital divide and lifting up arts to transform culture, to addressing systemic racism and overcoming health inequity.
+Challenges range from responding to pandemics and global warming, to bridging the digital divide and lifting up arts to transform culture, to addressing systemic racism and overcoming health inequities.
 Success requires modern skills and fresh perspectives, all embedded in networked and distributed organizational forms.

 Teams work (virtually) alongside senior leaders who have insight, influence, and expertise, providing the historical context and practical skills needed to be effective in a complex changing world.
 By nature and urgency of the work, time spent is intense, high impact, and paced in short interlaced loops.